imajus/neobase-ai-dba/.github/ISSUE_TEMPLATE/issue-template.md

 ---

-Here's a GitHub issue template that covers **feature requests, bug reports, and suggestions** in a structured format:
+Use this Issue template, this covers **feature requests, bug reports, and suggestions** in a structured format:

 ---